telerik/kendo-ui-core/docs/framework/datasource/crud.md

     var dataSource = new kendo.data.DataSource({
         transport: {
-            /* the other CRUD settings are ommitted for brevity */
+            /* the other CRUD settings are omitted for brevity */
             update: {
                 url: "service/products/update/",
                 type: "post"